1.Gustavo Fernando Caballero Talavera (Guffo) - Mexico

 About Us

-The "Humanity Cartoons" refugee cartoon competition, organised by Time to Help UK and Human Rights Solidarity, is focused on raising awareness and inspiring thought about the plight of refugees through the medium of cartoon art.
+The "Humanity Cartoons" refugee cartoon competition, organised by Time to Help UK, Dialogue Society and Human Rights Solidarity, is focused on raising awareness and inspiring thought about the plight of refugees through the medium of cartoon art.
 Entrants, who must be aged 16 and over, are encouraged to submit original and creative cartoons that specifically address the challenges faced by refugees.
 A panel of experts will judge the submissions and award cash prizes to the winning cartoons.
 This competition aims to use the power of cartoon art to shed light on refugee matters and contribute to a better understanding of the issues faced by refugees.